DLFMetadataAssessment/DLFMetadataAssessment.github.io/README.md

 ## Contributing

 This is a group effort and we welcome any and all contributions.
 This document includes the basics to get you started, but if you get stuck, please contact a group member.
 We'd love to improve the documentation to make it easier for everyone to contribute.
+If you're new to GitHub, we recommend an [introduction to the GitHub flow](https://guides.github.com/introduction/flow/) and [simple steps for getting started in GitHub](https://guides.github.com/activities/hello-world/).

 See a list of [outstanding issues](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io/issues).
 The following example uses "issue#3" as a subject.
 That's the branch name used in the commit message.